Interpreting nebular emission lines in the high-redshift Universe: Modelling and Simulations

 To relate the V-band optical depth to other wavelengths, we adopt an extinction curve that follows a power-law form with a slope of $-1$.
 This relationship can be expressed as follows:

 This extinction curve is flatter in the UV than the SMC extinction curve \cite[]{SMC1992}, yet steeper than the Calzetti attenuation curve \cite[][]{Calzetti2000} (also seen in Figure~\ref{fig:toy_att_curves}).
-In general, high-redshift galaxies are expected to have larger dust grain sizes and lower metallicity, compared to low-redshift star-forming galaxies, and hence a steep extinction curve is a reasonable choice.
+Given the low-metallicity environments of high-redshift galaxies, extinction curves which are steep in the UV, similar to the SMC extinction curve, serves as a reasonable physical assumption.
 With this we generate 4 forward modelled spectra, with varying star-dust geometries, of the 4 model galaxies.
 From now on, we will refer to the four model galaxies defined above as `Varying only A$_{\rm V}$', `Varying A$_{\rm V}$ and ages', `Varying A$_{\rm V}$ and Z' and `Varying all', when describing them.

 We obtain the `intrinsic' SED of the model galaxy by summing up the SEDs of the individual clumps without applying dust attenuation, while the `observed' SED is the sum of the SEDs accounting for dust.
 It goes without saying that the intrinsic SED of each model galaxy remains the same when varying the spread in dust attenuation.
 Figure~\ref{fig:toy_att_curves} shows the SED (top panel) of the `Varying only A$_{\rm V}$' model galaxy.
 We can clearly see the increasing effect of dust attenuation on the galaxy, which has reduced the magnitude of the observed SED from the intrinsic (dust-free) model.
 All the other model galaxies exhibit the same effect, with the intrinsic and observed SED slightly different from the one shown.
 The bottom panel shows the effect of the variation in the star-dust geometry on the resultant attenuation curve.
 Higher values of $\sigma$ \cite[also giving higher A$_{\rm V}$, also see][]{Boquien2022} make the resulting attenuation curve flatter than the input curve.
 This is similar to previous works \cite[\eg][]{Witt2000,Inoue2005}, which have shown that, in a clumpy medium, one can get a Calzetti-like curve from a SMC type dust law or grain composition which is intrinsically significantly steeper.
 It is also quite clear that the largest variation in the shapes of the different attenuation curves are at the shorter wavelength (in the UV and near-optical).